jduckles/git-collaboration/countries/China.md

 Standard Chinese

 ## interesting trivia
-One of the worlds fastest growing ecomomies
+One of the worlds fastest growing economies